-The most important with the Ugaritic alphabet is that it was developed from cuneiform writing and was one of the most significant achievements in human culture because it enabled scribes to write on the basis of only a few of memorized letters, which were combined into words without large and complex vocabulary of hieroglyphs or cuneiform patterns.
+The most important with the Ugaritic alphabet is that it was developed from cuneiform writing and was one of the most significant achievements in human culture because it enabled scribes to write on the basis of only a few of memorized letters, which were combined into words without the large and complex vocabulary of hieroglyphs or cuneiform patterns.

 Scribes used four languages: Ugaritic, Akkadian, Sumerian, and Hurrian, and seven different scripts were used in Ugarit in this period: Egyptian and Hittite hieroglyphic and Cypro-Minoan, Sumerian, Akkadian, Hurrian, and Ugaritic cuneiform.
 These show clearly the multicultural character of the city.

 A few years later, some of the Ugaritic texts were deciphered and they revealed that belong to the famous city of Ugarit.

 A duck container made from hippopotamus tusk dated to the 13th century BC was found at Minet el-Beida, a place that served as the harbor town and necropolis for Ugarit.
 Image via Wikipedia

 The Ugaritic texts helped to reveal an entirely new mythological and religious literature, several other palatial as well as private libraries were found, along with archives dealing with all aspects of the city’s political, social, economic, and cultural life.